Nourish Logo

 As a company providing software, Cyber Security is often a topic for conversation.
 How do we protect ourselves further, can we make improvements, what is new that we need to protect against?

 Cyber Essentials is a government-backed scheme aimed towards preventing attacks from the outside.
-Cyber Essentials Plus is the highest level of certification offered under the Cyber Essentials scheme, it includes a thorough exploration of security systems, experts carrying out vulnerability tests on an annual basis.
+Cyber Essentials Plus is the highest level of certification offered under the Cyber Essentials scheme.
+It includes a thorough exploration of security systems, experts carrying out vulnerability tests on an annual basis.

 Data backups: keeping your data safe